This page of the website contains current information on public examinations held at Chiltern Hills Academy.

 When and how are the results distributed?

-GCE results will be available from school on Thursday 15 August 2019
+GCE and Level 3 BTEC results will be available from school on Thursday 13 August 2020

-GCSE results will be available from school on Thursday 22 August 2019
+GCSE and Level 2 BTEC results will be available from school on Thursday 20 August 2020

-Students requiring a relative or friend to collect their results must send a signed letter of authorisation with the collector.
-Results will not be given over the telephone under any circumstances.
+Students requiring a relative or friend to collect their results must send a signed letter of authorisation with the collector and they should bring with them photographic id e.g. passport or driving licence.
+Results will not be given over the telephone or via email under any circumstances.

-A2, AS and GCSE students not intending to collect in person but wishing their results to be posted, should leave a stamped addressed envelope (with their candidate number on), with the examinations officer or at the school reception.
-Result slips for A2, AS and GCSE not collected or posted on results day will be retained in school for collection at the start of term, again with the necessary authority.
+A2, AS, GCSE and BTEC students not intending to collect in person but wishing their results to be posted, should leave a stamped addressed envelope (with their candidate number on), with the examinations officer or at the school reception.
+Result slips for A2, AS, GCSE and BTEC not collected or posted on results day will be retained in school for collection at the start of term, again with the necessary authority.

 What can I do if results are substantially different from what is anticipated?